-- Splitters, like many other connectors and adapters, have a certain degree of signal loss associated with them; it can be as low as 0.4 dB like the SureCall 2-Way Splitter, or as high as 6 dB like the weBoost 4-Way Splitter.
-Note that dB is measured on a logarithmic scale: every 3 dB of signal loss means you’re cutting down half of your signal strength, and every 6 dB means you’re decreasing your coverage area by half.
+- Splitters, like many other connectors and adapters, have a certain degree of signal loss associated with them.
+It can be as low as 0.4 dB like the SureCall 2-Way Splitter, or as high as 6 dB like the weBoost 4-Way Splitter.
+Note that dB is measured on a logarithmic scale.
+Every 3 dB of signal loss means you’re cutting down half of your signal strength, and every 6 dB means you’re decreasing your coverage area by half.

-So before considering having multiple indoor antennas, you need to make sure that your outside signal is strong enough.
-Otherwise, if you’re already working with weak signal, the splitter (depending on make and model) will degrade the boosted signal even more.
-This means that you’ll end up with less than optimal coverage and signal strength at each indoor antenna point.
-We recommend starting with one antenna when your outside signal is less than great, and if you get good results because the exterior antenna is receiving a stronger signal than expected, then additional indoor antennas can be added.
+We recommend starting with one antenna when your outside signal is less than great.
+If you get good results because the exterior antenna is receiving a stronger signal than expected, then additional indoor antennas can be added.

 #3.
-Indoor Antenna Range Limitations
+Indoor Cellular Antenna Range Limitations

 If your signal booster unit can cover more ground than what the indoor antenna can provide on its own, then having more than one antenna will help provide wider coverage.

-When to Buy Multiple Outdoor Antennas
+6) When to Buy Multiple Outdoor Antennas

 SignalBoosters is a leading provider of cell phone signal boosters for homes, vehicles, and commercial buildings.
 We specialize in consumer-friendly kits as well as customized RF systems for cellular, public safety two-way radio, DAS, and WiFi.